-b.
+c.
 Discovery Disputes.
 Parties shall follow Local Rule 37.2 with the following modifications.
 Any party wishing to raise a discovery dispute with the Court must first confer in good faith with the opposing party, in person or by telephone, in an effort to resolve the dispute.
-If this meet-and-confer process does not resolve the dispute, the party may submit an ECF letter-motion to the Court or, if applicable, to the Pro Se Intake Clerk, no longer than 3 single-space pages, explaining the nature of the dispute and requesting a conference.
-Such letter must include a representation that the meet-and-confer process occurred, including when and whether it was in person or over the telephone.
-Any responsive letter should be submitted within two business days after submission of the letter-motion.
+If this meet-and-confer process does not resolve the dispute, the party may submit an ECF letter-motion to the

+Court or, if applicable, to the Pro Se Intake Clerk, no longer than 3 single-space pages, explaining the nature of the dispute and requesting a conference.
+Such letter must include a representation that the meet-and-confer process occurred and state when it occurred.
+Any responsive letter should be submitted within 3 business days after submission of the letter-motion.
+The Court will endeavor to resolve the issue during a conference without the need for formal briefing.
+However, if formal briefing is required, the Court will set a schedule for such briefing at the conference.